Header Photo Credit: Drone-tography, LLC

 Parks and more

-Walk along a 2-mile trail at the Great Plains Nature Center discovering its color-changing beauty.
-Another great place to take in the crisp nature air is Wichita's largest park, Sedwick County Park.
-For the best of both worlds, hand-feed lemurs and scroll through acres of outdoor colors.
+Walk along a 2-mile trail at the Great Plains Nature Center and discover its color-changing beauty.
+Another great place to take in the crisp nature air is Wichita's largest park, Sedgwick County Park.
 Other parks include Riverside Park, Oak Park and O.J.
 Watson Park.
 You can’t beat these colorful leaves.

 The trees turn orange and yellow in the fall near the entrance sign to Great Plains Nature CenterPhoto Credit: Wasim Muklashy Photography